Write the words, "man" and "woman," side-by-side, at the top of chart paper. (You need one, for each group, that will be working on this.)

 Stereotype: An overly simple picture or opinion, of a person, group, or thing.
 (Example: it is a stereotype, to say all old people are forgetful.)

 Write on the board or chart paper, the following phrases:

 Men are better at math than women are.

 African-American men are the best basketball players.

-Tell them keep a written record of the stereotypes they think of.
+Tell them to keep a written record, of the stereotypes, they think of.

 Bring the class back together so they can share their ideas.